irods/irods/manual.rst

 ==========   =========    ======================================================
 Date         Version      Description
 ==========   =========    ======================================================
+2014-02-18   4.0.0b2      Second Beta Release of Merged Codebase
+                            This is the second beta of the merged open source release from RENCI.
+It includes pluggable API support and external S3 and WOS resource plugin packages.
 2014-01-17   4.0.0b1      First Beta Release of Merged Codebase
                             This is the first beta of the merged open source release from RENCI.
 It includes pluggable database